vuejs/docs/src/guide/instance.md

 When you create a Vue instance, you pass in an **options object**.
 The majority of this guide describes how you can use these options to create your desired behavior.
 For reference, you can also browse the full list of options in the [API reference](TODO:../api/#Options-Data).

-A Vue application consists of a **root Vue instance** created with `createAppe`, optionally organized into a tree of nested, reusable components.
+A Vue application consists of a **root Vue instance** created with `createApp`, optionally organized into a tree of nested, reusable components.
 For example, a todo app's component tree might look like this:

 ```
 Root Instance